hytechclub/web-101/Week10/AnimationFollowAlong.md

 1. Create a new CSS file
 1. In the HTML file, within the `<head></head>` element, add a `link` element that links the CSS file

-## Defining an animation with keyframes
+## Defining an Animation with Keyframes
 When animating using CSS, the styles are defined at certain **keyframes**.
 These keyframes represent the styles of an element at a given point in time, during the animation cycle.

 To make the background color black at the very beginning of the animation (or, `0%` of the way through), the keyframe would look like a normal CSS ruleset, but with `0%` as the selector.
 Add the following code in the CSS file: